Six Tips to Beat the January Blues from menopause mentor Debs de Vries•

 Find something you want to do that makes you smile and book onto the course.
 It could be learning to dance (a great weight-bearing exercise and cardio workout) or it could be taking yourself off to the cinema to see a film that makes you laugh.
 Just one simple ‘date with me’ in your diary can help to make January shorter!
 Phone up a friend and organise something you’d both like to do.
-A walk with a cup of tea at the end of it, a trip to the swimming pool, or sharing a home cooked meal together are all simple things that can bring a lot of joy.
+A walk with a cup of tea at the end of it, or sharing a home cooked meal together are all simple things that can bring a lot of joy.

 Find out more about Debs and how, as a Yoga teacher and wellbeing mentor, she has supported women through the challenges of the menopause at www.debsdevries.com.